 I took this past week off of work; a staycation since traveling during a pandemic is problematic.
 A whole week to focus on art is precious to me.
 I took my favorite spot at my kitchen table and went on a virtual journey along the Mississippi River.

 My inspiration is from a story that is part of the Natural Heritage Project‘s Mississippi River Stories work.
 They have collected stories about the river and sent recordings to artists who will participate in an exhibit at the Mississippi Watershed Management Organization.
-Below is a recording of the story I received.
+Below is a transcript of the story I received, a story of the Mississippi River from the Twin Cities community collected by University of St. Thomas students through a research partnership with the St. Thomas Sustainable Communities Partnership, the Natural Heritage Project, and the Mississippi Watershed Management Organization.

 To plan my 18×24 drawing, I did a little research.
 I looked at historic maps of the Mississippi from when Zebulon Pike made the Europeans’ first trip to find the river’s source to the “ribbon” maps developed during the height of steamboat traffic.
 Most maps were of either the upper or lower Mississippi, with Saint Louis and the mouth of the Missouri the end or beginning.
 I intended my virtual trip to run the length of the Mississippi, from Lake Itasca to Pilot’s Station East.